Nick Cordero’s Wife Shares Moving Look Back at Their 5-Year Romance

-Nick Cordero’s Wife, Amanda Kloots, Shares Moving Look Back at Their Five-Year Romance After His Death
+Nick Cordero’s Wife Shares Moving Look Back at Their Five-Year Romance After His Death

 Nick Cordero is gone, but certainly not forgotten.
 After the 41-year-old Broadway actor died on Sunday following a lengthy battle with the coronavirus, his wife, Amanda Kloots, who has kept fans informed about his journey, took to Instagram to relive their love story.